Tip #1 Google It!

 Tip #3 Learn to Cook

 If you’ve been living on an omnivorous diet all your life, making the switch to vegan cooking might seem a bit daunting.
 Luckily, there are lots of great vegan recipes available in cookbooks and online.
 Check out these cookbooks, available online or in stores.
-Planet Books and Oxford St Books have a great range, or can order them in online.
+Planet Books and Beaufort Street Books have a great range, or can order them in online.

 Tip #4 Educate Yourself